 Bureaus and Offices

-The Chief of Police is assisted in the management of the Department by the Chief of Operations (Assistant Chief of Police) and the Chief Administrative Officer.
+The Chief of Police is assisted in the management of the Department by the Assistant Chief of Police for Protective and Intelligence Operations, the Assistant Chief of Police for Uniformed Operations, and the Chief Administrative Officer.
 The United States Capitol Police is organized into Bureaus and Offices that report to each of the Executive Team members.

 Offices that report directly to the Chief of Police: